campg2j003/JAWS-Script-for-Audacity/readme.md

 5. The JAWS script compiler only compiles for the currently running language.
 (See below.)

+6. In versions of JAWS prior to 13 the keystroke for setting script options (`JAWSKey+v`) will not appear in hotkey help.
+It will still work, however.
+We could script around this if it turns out to be a problem.

 # Multiple Language Support
 This version of the installer framework contains the first cut of support for installation of the script in multiple languages.
 It now treats version/language pairs as it previously treated versions, so the version selection list view now shows entries like 16.0/enu.
 English and Spanish are currently supported.
 Fernando Gregoire has contributed the Spanish translation.
 Gracias!